dansanderson/mega65-welcome-guide/try-this-first.md

 ![Loading a file using the slash shortcut](screenshots/dirslash_trick.jpg)
 ![Loading a file using the slash shortcut](screenshots/dirslash_loaded.jpg)

+To load and run the program automatically, type the <kbd>&uarr;</kbd> (up arrow) symbol at the beginning of the line, then press <kbd>Return</kbd>.
+This is the up-arrow key next to the <kbd>Restore</kbd> key, not the cursor-up key.
+(If you received your MEGA65 in early 2022, you may need to update your system software to get this feature.)
 ```

 When you're done enjoying the demo, you can press the reset button, or use the Freeze menu and press <kbd>F5</kbd> to reset.